m-lab/website/_pages/faq.md

 ## Where can I explore M-Lab data?
 {:.no_toc}

-You can explore M-Lab’s NDT speed test data in Google’s [Public Data Explorer](http://www.google.com/publicdata/explore?ds=e9krd11m38onf_).
+You can explore [visualizations]({{ site.baseurl }}/visualizations/) of M-Lab’s NDT speed test data.
 All M-Lab data are searchable [using BigQuery]({{ site.baseurl }}/data/bq/quickstart/) or can be downloaded in raw compressed file format.
 Please visit the tests page and click on the [section on data]({{ site.baseurl }}/data/) for more information about how to access the data using BigQuery or other tools.

 ## Why are my M-Lab results different from other speed tests?
 {:.no_toc}